Teaching English as a Foreign Language (TEFL) Teacher

 • Working with parents and community members (PTAs) to increase their awareness of education and their connection to the school;

-Secondary activities can greatly enhance your Volunteer experience initiating projects outside your primary assignment.
-Depending on the needs of your community, you may:
+Secondary activities can greatly enhance your Volunteer experience by initiating projects outside your primary assignment.
+Examples are:

-• Plant a garden promoting greater food security;
+• Plant a garden at your school to promote greater food security;

 • Paint wall murals with health messages at the local health center;